Please select your area from the lists below to find out more details of local support and organisations near you.

 Contact: – Tel: 01606 331858 Email: email@example.com Web: www.thejoshuatree.org.uk/

 Who – The charity offers free support and information to any bereaved children, young people up to age 25, and their families.
-They have no restriction on location of clients, but sessions do take place at their offices in Runcorn, so clients would need to get there, either during school hours or after school between 4 and 6pm.
+They also provide support for bereaved parents – this includes the death of children of any age, miscarriages and stillbirths.
+They have no restriction on location of clients, but sessions do take place at their offices in Widnes, so clients would need to get there, either during school hours or after school between 4 and 6pm.
 They have extended services to include: Family support sessions, group sessions for children, group sessions for young people and support for parents bereaved of a baby or child.

 Compassionate Friends –Nationally